closedcircuit0/HumanEngineering/03_Subsystems/002_The_Engineering_of_Memory.md

 The Self is, in itself, a ‘narrative.’
 And the process of creating this narrative is identical to the operating principle of the ‘interpolation-prediction’ engine.

-- **Reconstructing the Past Self (t-axis interpolation):** We continually ask ourselves, “What kind of person was I in the past?”
+- **Reconstructing the Past Self (interpolation):** We continually ask ourselves, “What kind of person was I in the past?”
 And centered on the memories (anchors) of success and failure, we reconstruct a narrative of the ‘past self’ that justifies our present self, such as, “I am a being who has grown by overcoming numerous hardships,” or “I have always been a lucky person.”
-- **Predicting the Future Self (z-axis prediction):** Based on this reconstructed past narrative, we predict and set a goal for the ‘future self’ by asking, “What kind of person will I be in the future?”
+- **Predicting the Future Self (prediction):** Based on this reconstructed past narrative, we predict and set a goal for the ‘future self’ by asking, “What kind of person will I be in the future?”
 We predict, “Since I have had many successful experiences, my future self will achieve even greater success.”

-Thus, the past self (t) becomes the most crucial material for creating the future self (z).
+Thus, the past self becomes the most crucial material for creating the future self.
 We recreate the past through memory, and using that recreated past as a stepping stone, we imagine the future.
 The being called ‘I’ is an unstable yet dynamic creation, woven anew each moment in the narrative ‘flickering’ between this past and future.

 ### 5. The Memory of an Organism: The 8 Concertos of Brain and Body